Ofir-Leshem/fasta2hdf5/README.md

 #### Script
 <p>
 The fasta2hdf5.py script does the translation.<br>
-The 6mers.txt files should be saved in the same directory as the script.
+The 6mers.txt file should be saved in the same directory as the script.
 </p>

 ### Credits